 -

-CB2 receptors: CB2 receptors are found mainly on immunocompetent cells of the hematopoietic system, in the intestine, and on osteoblasts and osteoclasts.
+CB2 receptors: CB2 receptors are mainly found on immunocompetent cells of the hematopoietic system, in the intestine and on osteoblasts and osteoclasts.
 Their activation is also Gi/o-mediated.

 -